-1.1 The Localism Act 2011 gives Parish Councils and other relevant bodies the power to prepare statutory neighbourhood development plans (NDPs) to help guide development in their local areas.
-Through NDPs, local people now have the opportunity to shape new development in their area, because planning applications are determined in accordance with the development plan, unless material considerations indicate otherwise.
-The West Northamptonshire Joint Core Strategy was adopted on 15th December 2014, the saved policies of the old South Northamptonshire Local Plan (1997) (until superseded by the South Northamptonshire Local Plan Part 2) and the Ashton Neighbourhood Development Plan (ANDP) once made will become part of the statutory development plan for South Northamptonshire.
+1.1 The Localism Act 2011 gives Parish Councils and other relevant bodies the power to prepare statutory neighbourhood development plans (NDPs) to help guide development in their local area.
+Through NDPs, local people now have the opportunity to shape future development in their area, because planning applications are determined in accordance with the development plan, unless material considerations indicate otherwise.